-In addition, the military conflict between Russia and Ukraine could lead to disruption, instability and volatility in global markets and industries that could negatively impact Allego's supply chain.
+In addition, the military conflict between Russia and Ukraine, and more recently the conflict between Israel and Hamas, could lead to additional disruption, instability and volatility in global markets and industries that could negatively impact Allego's supply chain.
 The European Union, the United States and other governments have already imposed severe sanctions and export controls against Russia and Russian interests and may impose additional sanctions and controls.
 The impact of these measures, as well as potential responses to them by Russia, is currently unknown and could adversely affect Allego's supply chain, which, in turn, could affect Allego's business and operating results.